nus-cs2103-AY2021S2/tp/docs/index.md

 ![Ui](images/Ui.png)

-**Tutor Tracker** is a desktop app designed to **help students search for tutors and manage tuition appointments**, optimised for use via a Command Line Interface (CLI) for a fast and streamlined experience.
+_**Tutor Tracker**_ is a **desktop app designed to help secondary school students manage tutors and tuition appointments, optimised for use via a Command Line Interface** (CLI) for a fast and streamlined experience while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Tutor Tracker can get your tuition contact management tasks done faster than traditional GUI apps.

 * If you are interested in using **Tutor Tracker**, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested about developing **Tutor Tracker**, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.